seehorne/GetGrinnected/written reports/sprint 1/sprint-journal.md

 - Ellie: Make sure that all pages have the same icons on the bottom bar

 TO DO: List any others we have here.
 I feel like we should have more revisions between these two parts.

+### Stakeholder Review: Regan

+**Who:** Regan
+- Regan has heard of our product
+- SEPC Member, Event creator user.

+**When:** 2/26/2025

+#### Narrative

+#### Team roles

+#### User stories activated

+#### Session notes

+#### Feedback from the tester

+#### Changes to test procedure for next user

+### Revisions after meeting with Regan

+### Stakeholder Review: Yuina

+**Who:** Yuina
+- Yuina is a naive user of our product.
+- Event creator user.

+**When:** 2/27/2025

+#### Narrative

+#### Team roles

+#### User stories activated

+#### Session notes

+#### Feedback from the tester

+#### Changes to test procedure for next user

+### Revisions after meeting with Yuina

+### CIDER Lab

+#### Critique

+- What assumptions about users were identified during the critique stage?
+    - Light mode display was best for all users.
+    - Ability to read smaller text on displays.
+    - Some degree of knowledge of the UI.

+#### Imagine

+- Which assumption(s) did you choose to expand on for this phase?
+    - Light mode
+    - Ability to read smaller text
+- How might that assumption exclude users?
+    - Light Mode
+        - This could exclude individuals who are overstimulated by the bright display.
+        - This could exclude individuals who try to avoid bright displays towards night time.
+    - Ability to read smaller text
+        - Those with sight impairments may struggle to read the information.

+#### Design

+- What are your ideas for redesigning your product based on critique?
+    - Light Mode
+        - We can offer a customization of display colors (Light/Dark Mode, custom colors, etc.)
+    - Sight Impaired
+        - An ability to set text size.
+        - Potentially a way to zoom in on information.